Chart Color Schemes

 Infrastructure

-Baulkham Hills (West) - Bella Vista has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Baulkham Hills (West) - Bella Vista has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-The performance of an area is significantly influenced by changes to local infrastructure.
-A total of 55 projects have been identified by AreaSearch as potentially impacting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 55 projects that could impact the area.
 Notable projects include Norwest City, Hills Showground Station Precinct, Sydney Metro West, and Norwest Quarter.
-The following list details those considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.